yahayuta/draponquest/README.md

 ### Areas for Improvement

-- Sound effects and music
 - Enhanced battle system with more actions (magic, items)
 - Inventory management
 - More sophisticated save system
 - Additional monster types and encounters
 - Level progression and character stats
 - More game content and story elements
+- Additional background music tracks for different areas
+- Sound effect variations for different monster types

 ## 📄 License